rdooley2/Homelab/Splunk.md

 <br />
 <br />
 <br />
-After making that change, I right-clicked the SplunkForwarder and restarted it: <br/><br />
+After making that change, I right-clicked the SplunkForwarder and restarted it.
+I then repeated the entire process of installing and configuring the Splunk Universal Forwarder on the Domain Controller VM: <br/><br />
 <img src="https://i.imgur.com/oAveVXQ.png" alt="Homelab Steps">
 <br />
 <br />